Reliable Cellular Automata with Self-Organization: Outline of the program

-\item[Extension] The subrule $\rul{Extend}$ tries to extend some arms of the colony left and right, to use in communicating with a possible non-adjacent neighbor colony.
-In direction $j$, if it is not adjacent to another colony it will extend an arm of cells of kind $\Channel_{j}$.
-In channel cells in the positive direction, the $\Addr$ field continues its values through
+\item[Expansion] The rule \( \Extend \) tries to extend some arms of the colony left and right, to use in communicating with a possible non-adjacent neighbor colony.
+In direction \( j \), if it is not adjacent to another colony it will extend an arm of cells of kind \( \Channel_{j} \).
+In channel cells in the positive direction, the \( \Addr \) field continues its values through

 Similarly in channel cells in the negative direction.
-Channel cells are weaker than member cells, so the growth of a channel does not normally damage another colony.
+Extension cells are weaker than member cells, so channel or growth cells do not normally damage another colony.
 The channels will be killed at the end of the computation.

-\item[Retrieval] Retrieval starts at age $\cns{compute-start}$.
-During this, the colony tries to retrieve the state represented by it and its neighbor colonies.
-The neighbor colonies will cooperate in this, having a dedicated mail track and control track for serving each neighbor.
-Atomicity will be guaranteed by waiting, similarly to the proof of Theorem \ref{t.reach} (Reach Extension).